galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 1. Complete the _Global Setting_ field by pressing _Browse_ and navigating to the `settings.xml` file you just set up.
 Press _Apply_ and _Close_ when finished.
 1. Choose _Window > Preferences > Galasa_
 1. Choose from the following options:
-    1. If you are using the packaged version, complete the _Remote Maven URI_ field as `https://nexus.galasa.dev/repository/master`
+    1. If you are not using the zipped distribution of Galasa, complete the _Remote Maven URI_ field as `https://nexus.galasa.dev/repository/master`
-    1. If you are not using the packaged version, change the _Remote Maven URI_ to the local maven directory, for example, ```file:///home/username/galasa-isolated-mvp/maven```
+    1. If you are using the zipped distribution, change the _Remote Maven URI_ to the local maven directory, for example, ```file:///home/username/galasa-isolated-mvp/maven```
 1. Click _Apply and Close_. -->

 Your local Eclipse Galasa installation is now ready for some work.